What Is a Router? Router Definition and Functions

 As routers transfer data and send data packets across networks, they need guidelines to follow.
 Using such guidelines ensures the data arrives at its intended location.
 Therefore, routers need routing tables and protocols to establish proper procedure and paths.

 A routing table is a set of rules for routers.
 It determines where a routing device should direct data packets over a network.
-These tables store the source and destination IPs of devices.
+These tables store the source and destination IPs of computing machines.

 Common routing protocols